 Each JetBrains Rider code inspection has one of the following severity levels:

 Code inspections that have the 'Error' severity level by default are aimed at code issues that either prevent your code from compiling or result in runtime errors.
-Most of these inspections are not configurable, i.e. you cannot disable them or change their severity level.
+Most of these inspections are not configurable, that is you cannot disable them or change their severity level.

-In design-time inspection, JetBrains Rider displays unresolved symbols in red: and highlights erroneous statements or part of them with a red curly underline: If there is at least one error in the current file, the status indicator displays the Error icon, and red markers are shown for each error on the marker bar.
+In design-time inspection, JetBrains Rider displays unresolved symbols in red: and highlights erroneous statements or part of them with a red curly underline: If there is at least one error in the current file, the status indicator displays the Error icon, and red markers are shown for each error on the error stripe.

 This severity level corresponds to compiler warnings and to other issues that do not prevent your code from compiling but may nevertheless represent serious coding inefficiencies.
-For example, JetBrains Rider informs you about redundant type casts or namespace import directives, incorrect format strings, declared but never used local variables or private fields, unused private methods, etc.
+For example, JetBrains Rider informs you about redundant type casts or namespace import directives, incorrect format strings, declared but never used local variables or private fields, unused private methods, and so on.

-In design-time inspection, JetBrains Rider displays redundant symbols with greyed text: and highlights statements or part of them with a blue curly underline: If there is at least one warning in the current file, the status indicator displays the Warning icon, and yellow markers are shown for each warning on the marker bar.
+In design-time inspection, JetBrains Rider displays redundant symbols with greyed text: and highlights statements or part of them with a blue curly underline: If there is at least one warning in the current file, the status indicator displays the Warning icon, and yellow markers are shown for each warning on the error stripe.

 Code issues with this severity level provide insights into code structure, drawing your attention to things that aren't necessarily bad or wrong, but probably useful to know.